badgeteam/website.old/content/blog/borg/futile18/index.md

 - album   : "images"
   exclude : true
   images  :
   - image   : "imagine.jpg"
     caption : "Imagine"
     exclude : false
-    external_url : ""
   - image   : "people.jpg"
     caption : "People"
     exclude : false
-    external_url : ""

 # Write the content of this blog page below in markup language.
 # An emoji cheat sheet can be found here:
 #  https://www.webfx.com/tools/emoji-cheat-sheet/
 ---

-##### {{ replace .Name "-" " " | title }} project blog page.
+##### Futile18 project blog page.

-Welcome to this blog page of the {{ replace .Name "-" " " | title }} project.
+Welcome to this blog page of the Futile18 project.
 This page is work in progress and should be filled with new content soon.

 <!--more-->